pranshushelat/coursera-Machine-Learning/README.md

-# online-learning
+# Machine Learning by Andrew Ng
-This is the repository where I add my programming assignments from courses I take online
+This is the repo of the Machine Learning course by Standford University offered on Coursera